 The two forces clashed multiple times, with the Battle of Ashdown in 871 being a notable confrontation where the Anglo-Saxons managed to secure a victory.

-However, the Great Heathen Army continued its campaigns, wintering in various locations, including the famous camp at Repton in 873-874.
+However, the Great Heathen Army continued its campaigns, wintering in various locations, including the strategic base camp at Repton in 873-874.

 The Great Heathen Army's initial successes in England were formidable, but over time, several factors contributed to their decline.